labor-digital/asset-building/README.md

 for it.
 All javascript will be piped trough the typescript transpiler which takes care of the conversion to es5 compatible code.

-**Please note:** There are a lot of es6 features which are not supported by typescript, like promises, sets, maps and symbols.
-If you want to use them, we have to provide so called "polyfills" for older browsers.
-Those polyfills are provided by another library which is called [Core-js](https://github.com/zloirock/core-js/tree/v2) of which we are using version 2.5.x.
-To keep your files small we only include some basics.
+**Please note:** There are a lot of es6 features are supported by typescript but not by older browsers, like promises, sets, maps and symbols.
+If you want to use them, we have to provide so called "polyfills" browsers that don't implement the required codebase.
+Those polyfills are provided by another library which is called [Core-js](https://github.com/zloirock/core-js/tree/v2) To keep your files small we only include some basics.
 Included polyfills are by default:

 * [core-js/fn/promise](https://github.com/zloirock/core-js#ecmascript-promise)